 McLean Hospital 115 Mill Street Belmont, MA 02478

-Elena H. Chartoff, PhD, is an assistant professor of psychiatry at Harvard Medical School and director of the Neurobiology of Motivated Behavior Laboratory at McLean Hospital.
+Elena H. Chartoff, PhD, is an associate professor of psychiatry at Harvard Medical School and director of the Neurobiology of Motivated Behavior Laboratory at McLean Hospital.
 She is interested in the neurobiological mechanisms that connect depression and anxiety with drug addiction.
 The work in her laboratory has broad implications for understanding basic brain mechanisms that control mood and motivated behavior.

 Within her wider interest, Dr. Chartoff’s laboratory focuses on sex differences in molecular and genetic contributions to addictive behaviors, the role of glutamatergic transmission in affective states and the role of kappa opioid receptors in drug withdrawal-induced depressive-like states.